 Constructing Customer Satisfaction Surveys

-The plan for constructing an effective customer satisfaction survey / questionnaire entails:
+The plan for creating a useful customer satisfaction survey/questionnaire entails:

-- Determine mode for conducting survey – face-to-face, phone, online, etc.
+- Determine mode for conducting a survey – face-to-face, phone, online, etc.

-- Create and prioritize list of potential questions to satisfy the approved information requirements.
+- Create and prioritize a list of potential questions to satisfy the approved information requirements.

 - Assess each potential question and ensure alignment with goals and information requirements.

-- Determine types of questions for inclusion in survey.
+- Determine types of questions for inclusion in a survey.

 - Decide specific content and context for each survey question.